EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect2
 ```

-The `orElseFail` is combined with the prior Effect that has the retry,
-  creating another new Effect that has both error handling operations.
+We alter the behavior but without restructuring the original Effect.
 ## Timeout

 Sometimes an Effect fails quickly, as we saw with retries.
-Sometimes an Effect taking too long is itself a failure.
+Sometimes an Effect that takes too long is itself a failure.
-The `timeoutFail` operation can be chained to our previous Effect to specify a maximum time the Effect can run for, before producing an error:
+The `timeoutFail` operation can be chained to our previous Effect to specify a maximum time the Effect can run before producing an error:

 ```scala 3 mdoc:silent
 val effect3 =